NinaHostnik/NLP-6/README.md

 Due to the size of the JSON data files and BERT model files, they cannot be added to the git repository and are accessible at the following link: https://drive.google.com/drive/folders/1Heg5ACPz-Fncsu73Cp9tkOxsnpz8DQZY?usp=sharing

-If you want to test with our models and train and test data,

 Instructions to start the fine tuning process:
 You must make sure you have installed the following libraries: Pytorch, transformers, datasets Run the following command in the folder where run_qa_modified.py is located: